-Selection of exercises in the Report Selection window
+A Selection of exercises in the Report Selection window

-Select either "All Users" to export all data, or "Selected Users" and then check the box(es) corresponding to the user(s) for whom you wish to export data.
+Select either All Users to export all data, or Selected Users and then check the box(es) corresponding to the user(s) for whom you wish to export data.

-Click on "Create Report".
-A report will automatically load on the screen, showing the accumulated data according to the selection.
+Click Create Report.
+A report, showing the accumulated data according to the selection loads automatically.